 The core focus of our narrative strategy is “building a bigger we” to promote belonging in rural and small-town communities and build the framework for broader urban-suburban-rural alliances.

-Everything is at stake in this upcoming election.
+Everything is at stake in this moment.
 Our lives are inextricably linked and our issues and values unite us in a shared struggle.
 At a time when it is easy to feel overwhelmed and powerless, taking action is an affirmative step we can all make to empower ourselves and our communities to revision and remake a world and a democracy that works for everyone.

 By creating a model that broke with traditional digital outreach, we've created a program that is being highlighted across the country and applied more broadly to the progressive movement.

 A Federal Policy Agenda to Meet This Moment in Rural and Small-Town America

 We see the potential that exists in our communities, and it’s time for candidates for every level of office to see it too.
 But a quick campaign stop or scenic rural photo-op is not enough to meet the moment rural communities and small towns face – and neither is promising a return to the pre-pandemic status quo.
 Rural communities need candidates who will work with us on a new approach, based on our vision for what our communities can be: anchored by thriving small towns with diversified economies, strong safety nets that meet people’s needs, a family farm food system, a plan to rapidly transition to a renewable energy future and a jobs guarantee that invests in us to rebuild our communities and take care of each other.